einsteinliu/einsteinliu.github.io/_posts/2016-10-11-LSTM_Lecture-en.md

 Residual nets

-Hochreiter said that he is now working on the so called [Self-normalization Neuro Network](https://www.researchgate.net/project/Self-normalizing-Neural-Networks), it can be used to construct massive AI system such as home-service robot, robot for Mars landing.
+Hochreiter said that he is now working on the so-called [Self-normalization Neuro Network](https://www.researchgate.net/project/Self-normalizing-Neural-Networks), it can be used to construct massive AI system such as home service robot, a robot for Mars landing.

 **Then he begins to talk about some cases**

-The first case is German shopping website Zalando, zalando hope to follow the fashion from learning fashion blogs with DL by analyzing the texts and images to recommend customers products.
+The first case is German shopping website Zalando, Zalando hope to follow the fashion from learning fashion blogs with DL by analysing the texts and images to recommend customers products.
 The recommendation will be different from the location, the customers from Milan and San Francisco will see different product recommendations, as different cities have different taste, which means they will trace the local fashion hotspot.
-One picture gets a lot of likes, then we need to analyze why?
+One picture gets a lot of likes, then we need to analyse why?
 And then recommend you products.

 Another good thing for LSTM is **Uniform Credit Assignment**